obiba/opal-doc/web-user-guide/administration/databases.rst

 Opal requires either *clusterMonitor* or *readAnyDatabase* role on the *admin* database for validation operations.
 The first role is useful for a cluster setup and the latter if your MongoDB is on a single server.

+Opal supports connection to `MongoDB using SSL <https://docs.mongodb.com/manual/tutorial/configure-ssl/>`_: add the ``ssl=true`` (and any other relevant parameters) to the `MongoDB connection string <https://docs.mongodb.com/manual/reference/connection-string/>`_.
+The system key-pair (see :ref:`encryption-keys`) will be used for connecting to the database.
+If the MongoDB server certificate is self-signed, its certificate can be added to the Opal trusted certificates store by creating a Opal user authenticated by this certificate.
+See also usage of property ``org.obiba.opal.security.ssl.allowInvalidCertificates`` in :ref:`misc-config`.

 Data Schemas
 ------------